This article was jointly written by Doug Stuart and Jessica Hooker.

 This is where we believe Stoker ultimately misses the mark.
 Throughout her series on Christianity and libertarianism, her arguments have hinged upon using force to coerce people to behave a certain way—her way.
 She has stated that “Justice in the world actually occurs when people engage with others in a just way,” yet has failed to illustrate how it is just to forcibily take from those who have to give to those who have not.
 Coerced charity is not charity at all.
 Doing the right thing for the wrong reason is no better than doing the wrong thing for the right reason—it’s just the words that are reversed.

 The prophet Micah tells the people of Israel, “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God” (Micah 6:8, NIV).
 Challenging words, indeed.
-But here again we see the same thread we’ve been following through our previous two posts: the freedom to fail, to mess up, to choose wrongly or irresponsibly.
+But here again we see the same thread we’ve been following: the freedom to fail, to mess up, to choose wrongly or irresponsibly.